Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Finished reading another book, **Deep work** by Cal Newport.</sub>

 <sub>While, I am very very happy that I finished 2 books over last week.
 But I know, this is not gonna be sustainable for me.
 It more of feels like a one time thing right now, to me.
-Although, currently I am enjoying reading and so want to pick uo another one and dig deeper, but I worry that this excitement wont last longer, if I will finish these books in one stretch.
-I need to rather make it an every day habit.
+Although, currently I am enjoying reading and so want to pick up another one and dig deeper, but I worry that this excitement won't last longer, if I will just finish couple of these books in one stretch.
+I already can sense it, my mind need breaks, there is a lot of information coming from all side.
+I need time and energy to process the prior ones, and all these other ones then.
+So, I need to rather make it an every day habit.
 Little little everyday!</sub>

 <sub>And want to put here this one thing that I learnt today ~</sub>